VoxeLibre/VoxeLibre/CONTRIBUTING.md

 ## MineClone2's development target is to...
 - Crucially, create a stable, moddable, free/libre clone of Minecraft based on the Minetest engine with polished features, usable in both singleplayer and multiplayer.
-Currently, most of **Minecraft Java Edition 1.12.2** features are already implemented and polishing existing features are prioritized over new feature requests.
+Currently, a lot of Minecraft features are already implemented.
-- With lessened priority yet strictly, implement features targetting **Minecraft version 1.17 + OptiFine** (OptiFine only as far as supported by the Minetest Engine).
-This means features in parity with the listed Minecraft experiences are prioritized over those that don't fulfill this scope.
-- Optionally, create a performant experience that will run relatively well on really low spec computers.
-Unfortunately, due to Minecraft's mechanisms and Minetest engine's limitations along with a very small playerbase on low spec computers, optimizations are hard to investigate.
+Polishing existing features is always welcome.

 ## Links
 * [Mesehub](https://git.minetest.land/MineClone2/MineClone2)